Keto flu sucks. Let’s just be honest about it - but understanding keto flu symptoms and remedies makes all the difference.

 When to See a Doctor

-- Chest pain or heart palpitations
+- Chest pain or heart palpitations that scare you

-- Symptoms lasting more than 2 weeks
+- Symptoms that last more than 2 weeks despite doing everything right

 The Timeline: What to Expect